cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-medical-document-processing-and-classification/step3.md

 Follow the instructions in the notebook to get started.

-## Summary
-You have completed Step 3 and have

-1. Learned how to train a classification machine learning model with Sagemaker using dataset that you've prepared from medical records.
-2. Learned how to optimize your model accuracy with Sagemaker's HyperParameter Optimization
-3. Learned how to deploy a machine learning model and run inference

 ---

-### *Stuck?
+## *Stuck?
 Watch this*

 {{% notice note %}}
 *This video has no audio*{{% /notice %}}

 {{< video "cain-test.mp4" >}}

+## Summary
+You have completed Step 3 and have

+1. Learned how to train a classification machine learning model with Sagemaker using dataset that you've prepared from medical records.
+2. Learned how to optimize your model accuracy with Sagemaker's HyperParameter Optimization (HPO)
+3. Learned how to deploy a machine learning model and run inference